Dodgers vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has 35 hits with four doubles, six home runs, 17 walks and 14 RBI.
+- Xander Bogaerts has five doubles, six home runs, 19 walks and 15 RBI (37 total hits).
 He's also stolen three bases.

 Bogaerts Recent Games